 Are investors driving land prices?

-Reprinted from an article I wrote for Prairie Farmer.
+Reprinted with permission from an article I wrote for Prairie Farmer in December 2021.

 Who’s buying Illinois farmland?
 That’s one of the data points that we track and report at the Illinois Society of Professional Farm Managers and Rural Appraisers — and we’ve done so every year since 2005, publishing it in our annual Illinois Land Values and Lease Trends.